-The University of Wisconsin-Madison Department of Mathematics recognizes that diversity in background, experience, and context add incredible value to mathematical coursework and the learning process as a whole.
-Studying abroad is a precious opportunity to learn in a context that may challenge your worldview and open your mind to new possibilities and ideas.
-Students from a wide range of majors, fields, and interests have the ability to pursue the experience of studying abroad.
+The UW-Madison Department of Mathematics recognizes that diversity in background, experience, and context adds incredible value to mathematical coursework and the learning process.
+Studying abroad is a great opportunity to learn in a context that may challenge your worldview and open your mind to new possibilities and ideas.
+Students from a wide range of majors, fields, and interests can pursue the experience of studying abroad.
 Studying math abroad enriches your learning and gives you an experience that is not necessarily available at UW-Madison.

 Prospective Math Students

 To be accepted as a major in mathematics a student must complete MATH 221, MATH 222, and MATH 234 with an overall grade point average of 2.500 in these classes.
-Major advisors may make exceptions to this requirement.
-Students should meet with a math advisor before declaring in order to discuss course selection and major plan.
+Students should meet with a math advisor before declaring to discuss course selection and a major plan.

 Math Course Considerations Abroad

-It is entirely possible that the student may take mathematics coursework while abroad that could come into UW-Madison as an equivalent mathematics course.
-Certain mathematics courses that do not have a direct equivalence within the department offerings may come into UW-Madison as a Topics in Mathematics Study Abroad course (either MATH 207, 407, or 607).
-These particular courses must be pre-approved by the math department in order for MATH 207, 407, or 607 equivalence to be awarded.
+You may find courses abroad which will come back to UW-Madison as a direct equivalent to one of our MATH courses.
+Certain math courses that do not have a direct equivalence may come into UW-Madison as a Topics in Mathematics Study Abroad course (either MATH 207, 407, or 607).
+Courses must be pre-approved by the Math Department for MATH 207, 407, or 607 equivalence to be awarded.
 MATH 407 and MATH 607 count towards requirements for the math major.

-While courses through approved UW-Madison-sponsored study abroad programs will count toward the math major requirement of 15 upper-level major credits taken in residence, a student should be aware that at least 15 upper-level credits of MATH must be taken on campus (i.e. directly through UW-Madison).
-The on campus requirement can be satisfied through any upper-level mathematics coursework, not just that which counts toward specified major requirements
+While major courses taken through approved UW-Madison-sponsored study abroad programs will count toward the Math major requirement of 15 upper-level major credits taken in residence, a student should be aware that at least 15 upper-level credits of MATH must be taken on campus at UW-Madison.
+You must consult with the Mathematics Director of Undergraduate Studies or Associate Director of Undergraduate Studies to verify how you will satisfy this requirement.

 Mapping Your Study Abroad Experience as a Math Major

-Please view the Mathematics Guide page for information on the Math major, including both the Regular Major and the 6 different Named Options.
-Students pursuing a math major should meet with a math advisor to determine appropriate coursework before studying abroad.
+Please view the Guide page for information on the math major, including the standard major and the six different named options.
+Students pursuing a Math major should meet with a Math advisor to determine appropriate coursework before studying abroad.

-Below are some additional considerations that may be pertinent for students studying abroad:
+Below are some additional considerations for students studying abroad:

 Freshman Year